Construction Prompts (AI Agent Templates)¶

 {:idle {:on {:fetch {:target :loading :action :spawn-fetch}}}}

 After this action, (:pending-request data) is the new actor's id; subsequent transitions can dispatch to it.
-The spawned actor's snapshot lives at [:rf/machines <gensym'd-id>] (runtime-managed; the spawn-spec does not pick a location).
+The spawned actor's snapshot lives at [:rf/runtime :machines :snapshots <gensym'd-id>] (runtime-managed; the spawn-spec does not pick a location).
 The :on-spawn callback is an inline fn here — that's appropriate; it's a single non-branching assoc.

 Deeper guidance — see the appendix.
-When you need the inline-fn vs named-action escape-hatch test, the v1 grammar subset, the parallel-regions decision between :type :parallel and the N-machines substitute, or the history-state substitute, consult CP-5 Machine Guide.
+When you need the inline-fn vs named-action escape-hatch test, the v1 grammar subset, the parallel-regions decision between :type :parallel and N-machines-per-region, or first-class history states (:type :history), consult CP-5 Machine Guide.
 It's a sibling appendix to keep CP-5 itself a build-facing prompt rather than a second machine spec.

 Pattern-level discipline: